FishRapper Archived Fishing Reports Section |

 This is one of the classic multi-species presentations and before our day was through, we'd caught Largemouth, Smallmouth, Sunfish, Rock Bass, Perch and Walleyes.

 It was a very entertaining and I dare say the end result will also be very M...
 M...
 M...
-Delicious too! image of fish smiley !!
+Delicious too! !!

 Northern fishing has been in full swing.
 I think the average size is smaller than last year.
 The numbers are still strong.
 Trolling and casting artificial baits have been far outfishing live bait.
 Pictured is a 10+ pound fish I caught this morning on a Suick.
 The fish have been very active during the day.